-Generic Name: betamethasone topical (bay ta METH a sone)
+Generic Name: betamethasone topical (BAY ta METH a sone TOP ik al)

 Brand Name: Diprolene, Luxiq, Sernivo

 Betamethasone is a steroid that prevents the release of substances in the body that cause inflammation.

 Luxiq may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.